Introduction

 In March 1846, Job was accused of stealing tools from a carpenter named Peter Hodges and spent a short time in prison before being acquitted of the crime.[2]
 The prison register describes him as five feet six inches tall, with a sallow complexion, dark brown hair, hazel eyes, and two small scars on his right cheek.[3]

-For about fifteen years, Job brought up his two remaining children, Hugh and John, with the help of his mother-in-law.
+For thirteen years, Job raised his two remaining children, Hugh and John, with the help of his mother-in-law.

-In 1857, Job was in trouble with the law again.
-On 21 August 1857, he was summoned by Sarah Delamont for assaulting her.[4]
-The magistrates decided that the assault was proved, but that there had been great provocation.
-They imposed a fine of 1s and costs.
+In 1857, Job faced more legal trouble.
+On 21 August 1857, he was summoned by Sarah Delamont for allegedly assaulting her.
+The incident occurred after Job removed an iron ring belonging to him from her little boy.
+Sarah became so aggressive that he had to push her away.
+Job produced a paper signed by five local farmers—Abraham Genge, William Genge, William White, Francis Dawe, and Thomas Genge—describing her as “very saucy and abusive”.
+The magistrates decided that while the assault was proven, there had been great provocation.
+They imposed a fine of 1s and costs.[5]

 Second marriage